mozosjean/CEN3031_Bootcamp3.1/README.md

 #### To Do List

 > Before starting, make sure you ALWAYS installed your dependencies.
 This means simply run `npm i` the very first time you open it or anytime you add new dependencies to your project.
+In this case we use one dependency from the command line and need to install them globally.
+To do this run `npm install jest -g`.

 1. Create a new file called `config.js` within the `server/config` directory using the config.example.js
     - Add in your MongoDB Atlas URI (or localhost if you prefer this)